carpentries-incubator/scons-novice/episodes/03-variables.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Let us set about removing some of the repetition from our Makefile.
+Let us set about removing some of the repetition from our SConstruct file.

 In our `results.txt` task we duplicate the data file names and the name of the results file name: